geeknik/my-awesome-stars/topics.md

 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.
 - [TheAlgorithms/Go](https://github.com/TheAlgorithms/Go) - Algorithms and Data Structures implemented in Go for beginners, following best practices.
-- [elastio/bon](https://github.com/elastio/bon) - Generate builders for everything!
+- [elastio/bon](https://github.com/elastio/bon) - Next gen compile-time-checked builder generator, named function's arguments, and more!

 ## data-visualization